linneasandersen/DIS_project/README.md

 * Approving reviews.
 In order to avoid harmful language, it would be a good idea to approve each review before it is posted.
 * Adding more roles.
 We would need to have admin users to e.g. be able to approve reviews.
 * When selecting a course on the 'write a review'-page and on the front page, we would like to have a searchable drop down menu, since there are a lot of courses.
+* Upvotes and downvotes for reviews.
+* Incrementing the no_of_reviews attribute in the student table

 We are also aware of a bug: